 I have tested every recommendation on this page, and some of these were made by myself personally, free for you.
 I recommend these tools, products, and resources to help you with your journey to breakthrough business ideas, as I know they have played a huge part in mine!
-As I try other products, and services, I keep this updated with what actually worked for myself.

 Some of the links below are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.

 “How to come up with killer business ideas” by Evan Kimbrell, an Ex- venture capitalist, gives you over 68 lectures, totalling 11 hours of idea generation content.
 This course is jam-packed with great tools and exercises that you cannot find anywhere else.
 The course’s value is broken into five sections:

 - Ways of coming up with ideas

 Guides and exercises

 8-Step Guide to Thinking of Business Ideas From the News

 This is an 8 step exercise that I created to help you think of business ideas from news articles.
 There are hundreds, if not thousands of news articles published daily that have information for business ideas.
 This is one of my favourite tools to recommend if you are starting out.

 Get my Free Download